Jeff Daniels: 2016–present: Career expansion

 In 2018, Daniels starred as Atticus Finch, reuniting with Aaron Sorkin in his stage adaptation of To Kill a Mockingbird.
 The play opened on Broadway at the Shubert Theatre.
 The production began previews on November 1, 2018, prior to its official opening on December 13, 2018.
 During the week ending on December 23, 2018, the production grossed over $1.5 million, breaking the record for box office grosses for a non-musical play in a theater owned by The Shubert Organization.
 Daniels received his third Tony Award nomination for Best Actor in a Play.
 The show received 8 other Tony Award nominations.
 In June 2019, producer Scott Rudin announced that Daniels would leave the production in November 2019 and would be succeeded by Ed Harris.
 His last performance was on November 3, 2019.

 Daniels narrated the History Channel miniseries on George Washington titled Washington (2020).
 The 3-part documentary series premiered on February 16, 2020.
 On September 27, 2020, Daniels portrayed FBI director James Comey in the 2-part limited series, The Comey Rule which debuted on Showtime.
 The project is based on Comey's memoir, A Higher Loyalty (2018), and was written and directed by Billy Ray.
 The cast included Brendan Gleeson as Donald Trump, Jennifer Ehle as Patrice Comey, Holly Hunter as Sally Yates, and Michael Kelly as Andrew McCabe.
 Daniels won critical praise for his performance as Comey and received a Golden Globe Award nomination.
 In 2019, it was announced that Showtime had given a straight-to-series order to American Rust, a drama based on Philipp Meyer’s debut novel of the same name.
 Daniels was an executive producer on the project and starred alongside Maura Tierney and Bill Camp.
 In June 2021, it was announced that Daniels would be returning to his role of Atticus Finch in the Broadway production of To Kill a Mockingbird starting in October.
 Daniels narrated the 9/11 documentary from Apple TV+ entitled 9/11: Inside the President's War Room; it was released on September 1, 2021.
+In 2026, he made recurring appearances as Jimmy's father in the Apple TV+ show Shrinking, and received positive reviews for his performance as U.S. President Ronald Reagan in the film The Brink of War.